-&lt;sup>14Note that, while all subsidiaries are European firms, the intermediate and ultimate owners have a wide range of national origins (U.S., U.K., China, Japan, etc).
+13Note that, while all subsidiaries are European firms, the intermediate and ultimate owners have a wide range of national origins (U.S., U.K., China, Japan, etc).

-&lt;sup>15The only exception is that, since we know the full ownership chain for these investments, we can control for effective withholding tax rates as well (see Arel-Bundock (2017)).
+14The only exception is that, since we know the full ownership chain for these investments, we can control

-Figure 6: Round-tripping of firms in the energy sector increased after the ECT was signed and ratified.
+Figure 7: Round-tripping of firms in the energy sector increased after the ECT was signed and ratified.